 - Creatine -> 1g per 10kg of body weight

 Another advantage is that you can take both supplements together in the same shaker.

 How to combine Creatine and Glutamine?

-As we have previously mentioned, it is advisable to use it as a post-workout drink.
-At this point, we can use any type of protein shake, such as a Whey Protein Isolate.
+As we have previously mentioned, the experts suggest taking it as a post-workout drink.
+Therefore, you can also combine them with a Whey Protein Isolate.

-Another choice would be to combine Carbohydrates + Creatine + Glutamine, specially those who train more than once a day.
-In these circumstances, blending Glutamine and Carbs can help to lower the ammonia levels that can be reached due to the physical stress caused by the workout.
+Another choice would be to mix Carbohydrates + Creatine + Glutamine, specially those who do exercise more than once a day.
+In addition, combining Glutamine and Carbs will help you lower the blood ammonia levels caused by the physical stress of the workout.

 A stack of Creatine Glutamine is highly advisable for any athlete who does high intensity physical exercise in order to improve the recovery.
 For example, weightlifting or other circumstances.